tosinmartins/PASTE-FINANACIALS/README.md

 ## Methodology
 Data Collection & Preparation:

-  *  The dataset wasnimported from kaggle.
+  *  The dataset was downloaded from kaggle.
   *  The dataset includes sales transactions with details on product pricing, discounts, and costs.
   *  Data is cleaned and transformed using Power Query for consistency.